 So, what’s my issue with this sweet little book-sharing promotion which is intended to encourage pediatricians to talk with their patients to help families learn about healthy eating habits?
-To be frank, I am on my thirty-fourth reading of this fourteen page cardboard book and I am still not sure about its efficacy for teaching healthy eating.
+To be frank, I am on my thirty-fourth reading of this fourteen-page cardboard book and I am not convinced of its purpose or efficacy for teaching healthy eating.

 For those of you who may not know the story, briefly, a caterpillar hatches out of an egg.
-It is hungry, and through its first five days of life, it eats increasing amounts of different fruits (one on Monday, two on Tuesday, etc.) but is still not satiated.
-Then, ignoring the numerical sequence, on its sixth day, it eats a hole through a piece of watermelon (another fruit) and eight human-produced high-fat, high-sodium, and high-sugar foodstuffs including salami, sausage, a lollipop, chocolate cake and cherry pie.
+It is hungry, and through its first five days of life, it eats a hole through increasing amounts of different fruits (one on Monday, two on Tuesday, etc.) but is still not satiated.
+Then, ignoring the numerical sequence, on its sixth day, it eats a hole through a slice of watermelon–along with eight human-produced high-fat, high-sodium, and high-sugar foodstuffs including salami, sausage, a lollipop, chocolate cake and cherry pie.
 And, it gets a stomach ache.
-On the seventh, which was a Sunday, he eats through one nice green leaf and feels better.
-On my most recent reading, I suddenly realize this is really a religious allegory about sin, redemption and resurrection, because right after that, all fattened up, he builds a cocoon, stays there for two weeks and emerges as a beautiful butterfly.
+On the seventh day, a Sunday, it eats through one nice green leaf and feels better.
+On my most recent reading, I suddenly see this as a religious allegory about sin, redemption, and resurrection, because right after that, all fattened up, he builds a cocoon, stays there for two weeks and emerges as a beautiful butterfly.

 Regarding caterpillar growth and nutrition, here is what I know.
 The caterpillar increases its body mass several thousand times in a matter of weeks and each species has mainly one, and on occasion a few, host plants from which it must eat to survive.
-Mainly, they eat only leaves–like from the milkweed family, but a few species can eat flowers and aphids.
-Analyzing the caterpillar’s eating behaviors in the VHC, he has responded to his hunger and high growth needs in a manner similar to that of teenage boys; problematically, he has partaken in eating foods not specific to its own species, and exhibited binge eating.
-The lovely fruits he ate did not satisfy him, nor did they serve him any better than the junk food he then consumed.
+Predominantly, they eat only leaves–like from the milkweed family, but a few species can eat flowers and aphids.
+Analyzing the very hungry caterpillar’s eating behaviors, it has responded to his hunger and high growth needs in a manner similar to that of many teenage boys; problematically, it has partaken in eating foods not optimum for its own species and a lot of them.
+The messaging here between fruits and junk food along with hunger, satiety and body size is a bit confusing.

-The promotional materials for this campaign instruct the parent to: teach your child that the fruits are fruits; talk about how fruits are good for the body; discuss how overeating causes stomach aches; expound upon the concept of “sometime” foods; instruct how green leaves are good for the body; and reinforce that it is important to eat healthy foods so that one can grow up healthy and active like a butterfly.
+The promotional materials for this campaign instruct the parent to teach their child that the fruits are fruits; talk about how fruits are good for the body; discuss how overeating causes stomachaches; expound upon the concept of “sometimes” foods; instruct how green leaves are good for the body, and reinforce that it is important to eat healthy foods so that one can grow up healthy and active like a butterfly.
 My, that is a heavy load for one little book–let alone one small child.

-I am glad to report that kids seem to know-and eat-their fruits.
-Vegetable education still needs a little more work–even for adults.
-I hope that we do not need to be spoon-feeding parents on such basic concepts; and, additionally that pediatricians are opening to engaging parents on more specialized and sophisticated aspects of feeding our young than these simplistic measures.
-They are in a potent position to influence policy, to really support breastfeeding measures, to evaluate infant and early childhood feeding practices and to instruct on the principles of childhood nutrition and appropriate activity.
+I am glad to report that kids seem to know about and do eat their fruits, though vegetable education still needs a little more work–even for adults.
+I hope that we do not need to be spoon-feeding parents on such basic concepts; and, additionally, that pediatricians are opening to engaging parents on more specialized and sophisticated aspects of feeding our young than these simplistic measures.
+They are in a strong position to influence policy, to really support breastfeeding measures, to evaluate infant and early childhood feeding practices and to instruct on the principles of childhood nutrition and appropriate activity.

-Might I respectfully suggest providing all parents with a copy of Ellyn Satter’s Parent and Child Division of Feeding Responsibilities—a clear and concise document that addresses the foundations of family eating.
+Might I respectfully suggest providing parents with a copy of Ellyn Satter’s Parent and Child Division of Feeding Responsibilities—a clear and concise document that addresses the foundations of family eating.
 And, symbolically, a retreat at the Omega Institute.
 Their Omega Food Works Dining Hall consciously serves 300,000 vegetarian meals a year using local and organic ingredients.
-I can attest to the incredible nourishment of their food because I have eaten there.
-One delicious, proper meal like the ones offered there, can speak louder than a thousand words.
+One delicious, nutritious meal like the ones offered there, can speak louder than a thousand words.